-A cooperative project between the Herzog August Bibliothek and the Zentrum für Mittelalter- und Frühneuzeitforschung at the Universität Göttingen
+In cooperation with the Zentrum für Mittelalter- und Frühneuzeitforschung (Centre for Medieval and Early Modern Research) at the Universität Göttingen